Skip Navigation

 -----> Adding simple-file-upload to sharp-mountain-4005... done, v18 ($35/month)

-You can access the dashboard via the CLI:
+Access the dashboard via CLI:

 $ heroku addons:open simple-file-upload